EmanueleGames/Platform/README.md

 > You can now edit the file as you like.
 When you're done just export the file as `.csv`
-> Open it with any text editor and replace every ";" with a blank space " "
+> Open it with any text editor and replace every `";"` with a blank space `" "`
-> Finally copy the rows in one of the file .map that you want to replace and you're good to go!
+> Finally replace the rows in the file `.map` relative to the desired stage and you're good to go!

 <br/>
 <br/>